sshark/spring-by-wire/README.md

 #Spring By Wire
-A sample Spring application wires Spring components together with preferred component using @Autowired, @Component and @Primary.
+A sample Spring application showing Spring components wired together with preferred or primary component using @Autowired, @Component and @Primary.

 Spring allows classes to be wired together using annotations like @Autowired and @Component.
 Most of the time it is sufficient just to use @Autowired to tie the classes together or inject classes into another class.